 - Unfreeze service group.

 - Clear fault on service group.

 - Clear the clearadminwait state for service group.

 - Flush service group.

+- Remove or unconfigure a managed host

 Use the following URL to view the above listed operations.

 '''

 base url/op/

 '''

 The GET request on an operation URL shows a sample URL for executing the operation along with the payload information.